Understanding the Transition From Perimenopause Into Menopause

 Are you concerned that the symptoms you’re experiencing are abnormal and are beginning to affect your quality of life?
 Don’t wait.
 You deserve to live and feel well through your menopause journey.

 Get checked out by your GP or women’s health professional as soon as possible so you can isolate any underlying health issues and choose the right care pathway for you.
+Symptoms similar to perimenopause can also be caused by thyroid disease or polycystic ovary syndrome, so proper evaluation is important to ensure accurate diagnosis and treatment.

 Discover our range of evidence-based supplements, developed with mind and body nutrients to address the most common symptoms and support your body and your needs before, during, and after this transitionary life stage.
+Comprehensive women's health care is essential during this period to address all aspects of well-being.